The 18 Best Instructional Design Certificate Programs and Courses

 L&D Course by LinkedIn Learning

-Unlike all other curricula in this subcategory, this one is a learning path that comprises 8 video courses from 8 authors with information on several distinct directions of learning and professional eLearning development.
-The lessons included in each course encompass instructions on how to measure learning effectiveness, increase learner engagement, and gamify training experience.
+Unlike all other curricula in this subcategory, this one is a learning path that comprises eight video courses from eight authors.
+It explores several distinct directions of learning and professional eLearning development.
+The lessons include instructions on how to measure learning effectiveness, increase learner engagement, and gamify the training experience.

 What you will learn